-What’s been most noticeable to me has been the lack of any response to the developments from the infrastructure of the industry, as well as most popular artists themselves, and not only in the UK.
-(Lee ‘Scratch’ Perry, Ian Brown, Sir Van Morrison and Noel Gallagher have been exceptions to this.)
-In particular, many artists that have made their name and fame through ‘anti-establishment’ content, artists that had hitherto never shied away from outspoken social comment on the most provocative of topics, have been largely silent.
+What’s been most noticeable to me has been the response to the developments from the infrastructure of the music industry, as well as most popular artists themselves, and not only in the UK.
+As I write this, there’s been practically no challenge to the government narrative; Lee ‘Scratch’ Perry, Ian Brown, Sir Van Morrison, Zuby, Noel Gallagher, Richard Ashcroft, Joe Jackson, and most unexpectedly Right Said Fred have been exceptions to this.
+On the whole, many artists – including those that have made their name and fame through ‘anti-establishment’ content, artists that had hitherto never shied away from outspoken social comment on the most provocative of topics – have been largely silent.
 The few that have spoken out against the measures have been rounded upon by mainstream media and even some of their fans as ‘conspiracy theorists’ and other predictable replies.
 At the same time, legions of their audience have been fully supportive.

 In a youtube video discussion in October 2020 with Vincent Dunmall of Save Our Rights UK, author/alternative music researcher Mark Devlin (whose work focuses upon how popular music has been used as a form of social engineering) surmised whether the controllers of the industry had pulled the plug on it, so successful as it has been in its objectives.
 It’s a fair suggestion; after all, there has been precious little in the way of resistance from any corner of the industry.